- Getting there and getting around

 Danger!
 (Lake Wabby)

-- Running, rolling and jumping down the sand dunes can cause serious injury or death.
+- Running, rolling, boarding, sliding and jumping down the sand dunes can cause serious injury or death.

-- Serious spinal injuries have occurred as a result of running down dunes in the past.
+- Spinal injuries have occurred when performing these activities in the past.

 - Stay with your children at all times.